Code-Institute-Submissions/Diabekki-Stay-Weird-Studios_MarResub/README.md

 - Contact Form
 - Ability to create, read, update and delete products for admin
 - Ability for admin to delete and verify users in admin panel
+- Ability to comment on merchandise
 - Ability for admin to approve of comments under merchandise
 - Ability to sign in, sign out and register
 - Ability to view merchandise, add merchandise to cart and remove merchandise from cart
 - Ability to update merchandise quantity and to check out and pay for order
+- Stripe payments implemeted to ensure secure purchase

 **Facebook Buisness Page**
-  - A buisness page for stay weird studios.
+  - A business page for stay weird studios.
   ![Image of business page](media/stayweirdstudios-business-page.JPG)
     - This is a screenshot taken from stay weird studios.
       The site is located on facebook and is a direct link for potential clients for gigs and such.